storm2k/sagextras/README.md

 I welcome all ideas and support on how to make this better for everyone.
 Pull requests are more than welcome.

+(A big thanks to everyone who has contributed thusfar, especially [johnny-bit](https://github.com/johnny-bit), who has done a lot of work cleaning up the code and bringing it up to par for standards!)

 ## ToDo

 - NavWalker uses code from Sage release 8.1.1.
 Looking forward to modularizing utils it uses.
 - Gallery is now namespaced, looking forward to modularizing any utils it uses.